 Brushing at least twice a day, right after each meal, will surely help protect your teeth, especially when using toothpaste with fluoride.
 More importantly, visiting the dentist for a dental checkup is the best way to prevent dental problems before they become worse and keep our teeth healthy and cavity-free.
 Dr. Chrissie Capicoy, a senior dentist in BrightSmile Avenue Dental Clinic in BGC, advises her patients to visit every 6 months for a checkup and teeth cleaning.

-If you’re due for a dental visit, call BrightSmile Avenue at 76212556 to set a schedule or click here to book a virtual consultation.
+If you’re due for a dental visit, call BrightSmile Avenue at 76212556 to set a schedule.
 BrightSmile Avenue has branches in BGC, Banawe and Makati.